 User privacy concerns and lengthy checkout processes often partake in the accusation of a high shopping cart abandonment rate of m-commerce apps.
 Whereas the metrics on users’ consideration at different stages of virtual shopping, often skip the bare eye.
 In this read we will narrow down upon- What are the main reasons and how can m-commerce apps lower their cart abandonment rate?

 Imagine you are at a shopping store.
-You pick all the stuff that you intend to buy, place it in your cart when suddenly your phone starts buzzing.
+You pick all the stuff that you intend to buy and place it in your cart when suddenly your phone starts buzzing.
 It’s a call from your longtime friend.
 You lose focus from shopping, or rather forget about the shopping bucket altogether before you leave the store.

-We all know that is very unlikely to happen in a brick and mortar store.
+We all know that is very unlikely to happen in a brick-and-mortar store.

-Statista Shopping Cart Abandonment Statistics:
+Shopping Cart Abandonment Statistics